SeppoPakonen/BeyondUnbelievable/doc/notes/Chapters.md

 [Source](https://www.youtube.com/watch?v=p8lKQMEYYLw&list=PLnU8XK0C8oTDaiwe8Us_YNl4Kjmt8ceRD)

 ### The Cosmic Microwave Background - A Closer Look
 This video series challenges the claim that the Cosmic Microwave Background provides direct proof of the Big Bang.
 It examines how bad science has been used to support a religious concept, and speaks about the measurements of the monopole, the anisotropy maps, water and Kirchoff’s law, and the results of the WMAP, COBE and Planck satellites.
-It encourages viewers to watch previous videos and support the channel.
 [Source](https://www.youtube.com/watch?v=O13ApQvUfb8&list=PLnU8XK0C8oTDaiwe8Us_YNl4Kjmt8ceRD&index=2)

 ### Debunking Dark Matter: The Evidence for Birkeland Currents